 Robert Service, a people’s poet, inspired by the Yukon’s roughness:

 "The only society I like," he once said, "is that which is rough and tough - and the tougher the better.
 That's where you get down to bedrock and meet human people."
-He found that kind of society in the Yukon gold rush, and he immortalized it.

 The shooting of Dan McCrew